 Skip to main content

-5 tips for keeping your retirement savings on track
+5 resolutions for keeping your retirement savings on track

 Turn more of your hard work as a business owner into retirement savings.
 Presented by Chase for Business.

-If you’ve been struggling to see the bigger picture when it comes to your retirement, consider refocusing with these five retirement planning tips for business owners.
+If you’ve been struggling to see the bigger retirement picture, consider refocusing with these five retirement planning resolutions for business owners.

 1. Know where you stand financially

-Especially in times of economic stress, a basic assessment of earnings, spending and debt can provide a starting point for deciding how to approach retirement savings.
+Especially in times of economic ups and downs, a basic assessment of earnings, spending and debt can provide a starting point for deciding how to approach retirement savings.
 Consider taking time to review your finances in the context of your retirement.
 You may be able to stabilize your day-to-day spending and begin consistently saving for retirement.

 2. Prepare for spending and income shocks